Number Utilities

 type CheckNegative = IsPositive<-2024>

-type CheckZero = IsPositive<0>
+type CheckZero = IsPositive<0>Compile-Time Operations

 These utilities work with literal numeric types at compile-time.
 They don't perform runtime operations.